TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Methodology

 \subsection{Encoding Table-as-Multimodality}

-Given a table $\mathcal{T}$ and a query $q$, TableDART leverages existing models to encode them from complementary modality perspectives, thereby capturing both semantic and structural information.
-This is achieved through a parallel feature extraction pipeline with three concurrent streams: (1) Table-as-Text encoding: The table $\mathcal{T}$ is serialized into text and processed by the encoder $\mathcal{E}_{t}$ of the Table-as-Text model $\mathcal{M}_{t}$, yielding a feature vector $\mathbf{e}_{t}$.
+Given a raw table $\mathcal{T}$ and a query $q$, TableDART leverages existing models to encode them from complementary modality perspectives, thereby capturing both semantic and structural information.
+This is achieved through a parallel feature extraction pipeline with three concurrent streams: (1) Table-as-Text encoding: The raw table $\mathcal{T}$ is serialized into text and processed by the encoder $\mathcal{E}_{t}$ of the Table-as-Text model $\mathcal{M}_{t}$, yielding a feature vector $\mathbf{e}_{t}$.
 (2) Table-as-Image encoding: A screenshot of $\mathcal{T}$ is fed into the encoder $\mathcal{E}_{v}$ of the Table-as-Image model $\mathcal{M}_{v}$, producing $\mathbf{e}_{v}$.
 (3) Query encoding: The query $q$ is transformed into an embedding $\mathbf{e}_{q}$ using a text embedding model $\mathcal{E}_{q}$.
-The resulting feature vectors are concatenated to form a multimodal representation of the table-query pair:
+We apply modality-specific pooling to convert encoder outputs into fixed-dimensional vectors, which are concatenated to form a unified multimodal representation for the gating network:

 Here, $\mathbf{x}$ serves as the multimodal joint representation by concatenating the three embeddings, which is subsequently passed into the gating network to determine the path of dynamic inference.
-Note that $\mathcal{E}_{t}$ and $\mathcal{E}_{v}$ only activate a small part of the corresponding expert models, constituting a minor computational overhead (i.e., 7.15\% of the Table-as-Text model's and 7.63\% of the Table-as-Image model's total parameters as shown in Appendix~\ref{appendix:embedding-analysis}).
+Note that $\mathcal{E}_{t}$ and $\mathcal{E}_{v}$ only activate a small part of the corresponding expert models, constituting a minor computational overhead (i.e., 7.15\% of the Table-as-Text model's and 7.63\% of the Table-as-Image model's total parameters).
+Detailed analyses of the embedding construction and parameter breakdown are provided in Appendix~\ref{appendix:embedding-analysis}.